dlu-ch/dlb/doc/cmd_tool.rst

 .. module:: dlb.cmd
    :synopsis: Dependency-Aware Command-Line Tools

-This module provides classes to represent tools to be executed during the build process.

-*Tools* are the workhorses of every build tools.
+This module provides classes to represent tools to be executed during the build process - the workhorses of every build tool.

-In dlb, tools are classes derived from :class:`dlb.cmd.Tool`.
+Every :term:`tool` is represented by a subclass of :class:`dlb.cmd.Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of commandline and output, interaction with file system and environment variables).
+Tools are usually parametrized by dependency roles (e.g. input files) and execution parameters.

+Each :term:`tool instance` represents a concrete behaviour and can be run in an active context.
+Running a tool results in an awaitable result object.

-Tool instances are immutable and hashable;
+Tool instances are immutable and hashable and fast to construct; the heavy lifting takes place while the :term:`tool instance is running<tool instance>`.

-tools are customized by inheritance and defining class attributes.
+Tools are customized by inheritance and defining class attributes.

 Tool Objects